There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 {{title}} {{:price}} - {{!preprice}} Price: {{?}} {{preprice}} {{/}} {{price}} {{:postprice}}{{postprice}}{{/}} {{?:pricing}} - {{pricing}} {{/pricing}}

-That way you have a far better chance of securing the most affordable tickets for public transportation such as flights, trains and busses – and the cheapest accommodation.
+That way you have a far better chance of securing discounts and the most affordable tickets for public transportation such as flights, trains and buses – and the cheapest accommodation.
 You can also rent an electrical car.

 If you want to travel with public transport, a good idea is to check out the Entur app or website.
 Here you can plan your whole trip from A to Z by plotting in the places you travel to and from, and getting the best travel suggestions for trains, buses and boats.

 Norway has around 1,000 camping sites with space for motorhomes, tents, and caravans.
 It is a good idea to book a slot in advance if you are travelling in the high season.
 Most camping sites have cabins for rent, from the very basic to the highly luxurious.
 In hostels, boarding houses, guest houses, apartments and inns you can often get lodging at an even more reasonable price.
-Or how about spending the night at a farm?
-You can also rent your very own private holiday home through specific websites.
+Or how about spending the night at a farm or in a cosy cabin?

-Plan your trip to Norway together with your extended family or a group of good friends.
+Another tip is to travel together with your extended family or a group of good friends.
 That way, you can rent a large cabin, flat, or house and use this a base.
 This is a solution that can cut costs significantly.

 The many Norwegian national parks are our most beautiful and important natural areas.
-You’re more than welcome to explore them, as long as you do so in a respectful manner.
+You’re more than welcome to explore them, as long as you do so respectfully.
 That means don’t leave anything but footprints and stick to the marked footpaths.
 Always take your rubbish with you and use the toilets where you can.
-If nature calls along the way, go far from the path and cover up your business properly when you’re done.

 Be aware that the nature can be merciless too, so make sure to bring the right equipment for any trips and pay respect for the weather forecast.
 Another thing you should check out, before heading for new wilderness adventures, is the "laws of nature" list.

-The average price per room per night: NOK 1270, but prices vary greatly according to location, comfort level and facilities available.
+The average price per room per night: NOK 1350 (August 2022, big breakfast included), but prices vary greatly according to location, comfort level, and facilities available.

-Cabins at campsites are available from around NOK 450 per night.
+Basic cabins at campsites are available from around NOK 550 per night.

 Pack of cigarettes: NOK 120 to 159